Exome: Statistics

 Distinction between genome, exome, and transcriptome.
 The exome consists of all of the exons within the genome.
 In contrast, the trascriptome varies between cell types (e.g. neurons vs cardiac cells), only involving a portion of the exons that are actually transcribed into mRNA.

 The human exome consists of roughly 233,785 exons, about 80% of which are less than 200 base pairs in length, constituting a total of about 1.1% of the total genome, or about 30 megabases of DNA.
 Though composing a very small fraction of the genome, mutations in the exome are thought to harbor 85% of mutations that have a large effect on disease.

 Definition

-It is important to note that the exome is distinct from the transcriptome, which is all of the transcribed RNA within a cell type.
+The exome is distinct from the transcriptome, which is all of the transcribed RNA within a cell type.
 While the exome is constant from cell-type to cell-type, the transcriptome changes based on the structure and function of the cells.
 As a result, the entirety of the exome is not translated into protein in every cell.
 Different cell types only transcribe portions of the exome, and only the coding regions of the exons are eventually translated into proteins.